 When I transitioned to a vegetarian way of eating, it opened up a whole new world of flavors I hadn’t previously known.
 Thai flavors quickly rose to the top of my list of favorites.
 What I love about Thai food is that it’s fresh, umami packed and is easily plant focused.

-While the crunchy veggies and slurpy noodles shine in this cold peanut noodle recipe, it’s the totally mouthwatering Thai peanut salad dressing/sauce that ties the textures and flavors together.
+While the crunchy veggies and slurpy noodles shine in this cold peanut noodle recipe, it’s the totally mouthwatering Thai noodle salad dressing/sauce that ties the textures and flavors together.
 The dressing is garlicky, gingery, peanutty, with just a touch of sweet and has that mouthwatering umami I’m forever after.

-Ingredients for this Peanut Rice Noodle Salad
+Ingredients for Thai Noodle Salad

 Load up on the most colorful and favorite Thai inspired veggies.
 Thin or wide rice noodles (rice vermicelli or rice stick noodles) work beautifully for this salad.